 We will welcome six new, competitively-selected Praxis students in late August 2017.
 The Praxis fellowship replaces teaching responsibilities for the academic year.
 Fellows are expected to devote approximately 10 hours per week in the fall and spring semesters, to learning together and building a collaborative digital project in the Scholars’ Lab.
 Fellows join our vibrant community, have a voice in intellectual programming for the Scholars’ Lab, and can make use of a dedicated grad lounge.

-Eligibility: All University of Virginia graduate students studying in any humanities and arts fields (architecture, media studies, interpretative social sciences, education, or other fields will also be considered).
+Eligibility: All University of Virginia doctoral students studying in any humanities and arts fields (architecture, media studies, interpretative social sciences, education, or other fields will also be considered).
 In general, studio or performing arts or creative writing are less appropriate applicant fields.
 Feel free to inquire about your disciplinary area and its fit with the Praxis program.
 We particularly encourage applications from women, LGBT students, and people of color, and will be working to put together an interdisciplinary and intellectually diverse team.

 The application process for Praxis is simple!
 You apply individually, and we assemble the team, through a process that includes group interviews scheduled in early March, as well as input from peers.

 First step to apply: submit a letter of intent to firstname.lastname@example.org.

 – the applicant’s research interests, with a title and a sentence about an example of recent work such as a thesis or essay;

 – summary of the applicant’s plan for use of digital technologies in your research;

 – summary of what skills, interests, methods, or experience the applicant will bring to the Praxis Program;